What to Do If Your Lender Does Not Acknowledge Your PCP Complaint

 That is not how eligibility works.

-A car finance claim is assessed based on:
+Car finance claims are assessed based on:

 • The agreement terms